commrade-goad/dots/README.md

 * Close: use Win+Shift+q
 * Emoji(Win+.), Clipboard(Win+v), Zoom(Win+[+]), NotifHist(Win+n)
 * __The rest of the bindings can be seen on .config/hypr/hyprland.conf__

+## NOTE

+- For setting up xorg to use sane default trackpad copy `40-libinput.conf` to `/etc/X11/xorg.conf.d/40-libinput.conf`
+- `./pkglist-new.txt` is for minimal Xorg + dwm setup.